 You may be subject to tow.

 In order to be considered, appeals must be submitted to Campus Parking Services within 10 business days of the citation date in order to be considered.
 You may also submit your appeal online by filling out the Parking Assessment Appeal Form.
 A separate form is required for each citation unless the violations are directly related.
-Appeal forms are also available at Campus Parking Services and the Department of Public Safety.
+Appeal forms are also available at Campus Parking Services.

 If a first appeal is denied a second appeal may be done either in writing or in person if it is requested within 10 business days of the denial date on the first appeal.
 If you wish to schedule an appointment for an in person, second appeal, please call 815-753-1045.

 All appeals not approved by office review will be submitted to the Parking Appeals Committee for its review.
 For additional information, please read about the appeals process here.